 Three times she asked him, and three times he gave a false answer.
 Eventually he told her that his strength resided in his hair which, since it had never been cut, was far more plentiful that any other man’s.

-Without his hair – and therefore his strength – Samson was easily overpowered.
-In the words of the story, ‘the Lord had left him’.
+Without his hair – and therefore his strength – Samson was easily overpowered: ‘the Lord had left him’.

 The young princess started off with certain natural advantages:

-she was step-daughter of Herod Antipas, who ruled a large part of ancient Palestine.
+- she was step-daughter of the weak-willed Herod Antipas, who ruled a large part of ancient Palestine.

-Herod Antipas had clapped John into prison because he was outspoken about the marriage between Antipas and Herodias – it violated Mosaic law which forbad marriage to the wife of one’s brother.
-Herodias was the divorced wife of Antipas’ half brother Philip.
+Herod Antipas had clapped John into prison because he criticised the marriage between Antipas and Herodias – it flouted Mosaic law which forbad marriage to the wife of one’s brother.
+Herodias had previously been married to Antipas’ half brother Philip.

-The political situation in 1st century Palestine was delicate, and Antipas and Herodias simply could not afford to have a trouble-maker roaming around the country criticizing the royal family.
+The political situation in 1st century Palestine was delicate, and Antipas and Herodias simply could not afford to have a holy man/trouble-maker roaming around the country criticizing the royal family.
 They knew they had to act – but they could not do so openly.